LuckyMan23129/Flute/README.md

 ### 3.4.
 Implementing a LoRa 433MHz Gateway

 ### * Hardware
 We also implemented a one-channel 433MHz gateway.
-The image of the gateway is shown in <strong> Figure x </strong>.
+The image of the gateway is shown in the figure below.
 </br>

 <p align="center">